DataScienceNigeria/ML-Logistic-regression-algorithm-challenge/Okewunmi_Paul_Temiloluwa/README.md

 5. Make predictions using trained weight

 NB:
-•	User can decide whether to use intercept or not by passing the fit_intercept argument when instantiating LogisticRegression
+** User can decide whether to use intercept or not by passing the `fit_intercept` argument when instantiating LogisticRegression
-•	User can chose preferred threshold by using the threshold argument in .predict() method
+** User can choose preferred threshold by using the threshold argument in `.predict()` method